b12io/orchestra/beanstalk_dispatch/README.md

 The following parameters/functions are configurable on a `SafeTask`

-`timeout_timedelta`: timedelta specifying how long the task may run `on_error`: run if the task fails for any reason `on_success`: run after the task completes successfully `on_completion`: run after each task (after `on_error` or `on_success`)
+`timeout_timedelta`: maximum number of seconds task can run `verbose`: boolean specifying if failures are logged `on_error`: run if the task fails for any reason `on_success`: run after the task completes successfully `on_completion`: run after each task (after `on_error` or `on_success`)